Students: What tech to bring to College

 - Laptop storage: a comfortable & secure case or backpack

-- Protect your data with backups: an external drive or online cloud services¹
+- Protect your data with backups: an external drive or online cloud service

 - Additional power accessories: e.g. a battery bank